 Garland, following Marcus, shows how closely Mark 15-16 mirrors Psalm 22:-

-We might add that according to a tradition dating back to Clement of Alexandria and Jerome, and which is supported by modern commentators such as Moos, Mark wrote his Gospel in Rome.
+Undesigned coincidence.
+We might add that according to a tradition dating back to Clement of Alexandria and Jerome, and which is supported by modern commentators such as Moo, Mark wrote his Gospel in Rome.
 Rom 16:13 records a man named Rufus as a prominent member of the church in Rome.
+(Source)

 A stranger performs a role that the disciples should have performed.